-Ministerial guidelines.
-We disapprove of discourage any Assemblies of God minister performing a marriage ceremony for anyone who has been divorced and whose former companion is still living, unless his case is included in the exceptional circumstances described in Article IX, B, Section 5, b, of the General Council Bylaws.
-Any minister of our
+1. Ministerial guidelines.
+We disapprove of any Assemblies of God minister performing a marriage ceremony for anyone who has been divorced and whose former companion is still living, unless his case is included in the exceptional circumstances described in Article IX, B, Section 5, b, of the General Council Bylaws.
+Any minister of our Fellowship who performs a ceremony for such a disapproved marriage (indicated above), unless he has been innocently deceived into doing so, may be dismissed from the Fellowship.

-- Fellowship who performs a ceremony for such a disapproved marriage (indicated above), unless he has been innocently deceived into doing so, may be dismissed from the Fellowship. - 2.
-Violation of conscience not required.
+- 2. Violation of conscience not required.
 We realize that the remarrying of such persons included in the exceptive circumstances in General Council Bylaws Article IX, B, Section 5, paragraph b, could violate the conscience of a minister, and if this should be the case, the minister should not be expected to perform such ceremonies. - 3.
 Same-sex ceremonies.
 No minister shall perform any type of marriage, cohabitation, or covenant ceremony for persons who are of the same sex.
 Such a ceremony would endorse homosexuality which is a sin and strictly forbidden in God's Word (Leviticus 18:22; 20:13; Romans 1:26, 7; 1 Corinthians 6:9; 1 Timothy 1:9-11).
 Any minister of our fellowship who performs a ceremony for these types of disapproved relations, unless innocently deceived into doing so, shall be dismissed from the fellowship. - 4.
-No minister shall perform a marriage ceremony that is not recognized by the state in which the ceremony is performed. - 5.
 Counsel.
 An Assemblies of God minister is urged to counsel applicants for marriage ceremonies with scriptural guidelines for Christian marriage prior to the performing of the ceremony.
 A minister may not perform ceremonies for persons who, in the minister's opinion, approach marriage without proper forethought, wisdom and sobriety. - E. Ministerial credentials.
-We disapprove of any married minister of the Assemblies of God holding credentials if either minister or spouse has a former companion living unless the divorce occurred prior to conversion or for the scriptural causes of a former spouse's marital unfaithfulness (Matthew 19:9), or the abandonment of the believer by the unbeliever, or in the case of domestic violence by a spouse to a spouse or child (Psalms 11:5; 146:5-9;
+We disapprove of any married minister of the Assemblies of God holding credentials if either minister or spouse has a former companion living unless the divorce occurred prior to conversion or for the scriptural causes of a former spouse's marital unfaithfulness (Matthew 19:9), or the abandonment of the believer by the unbeliever.
+(See also General Council Article IX, Section 5, Paragraph E.)